Jerry-GK/GetaKV/docs/Devlog.md

 - **[23-4-8] Lab2A: Raft Leader Election Finished**
   - Candidate first
   - Handle election timeout
-  - Handle both RPC single timeout and RPC batch timeout (enable RPC retry)
+  - RPC Caller, Handle both RPC single timeout and RPC batch timeout (enable RPC retry)
   - Parallel RPC calls to other servers (RPC call is not locked)
   - Pass all tests for over 100 times with 3, 5 and 7 servers
   - No real log entry or log constraint